Editorial & Affiliate Disclosure

 Conclusion

-Tiny Support tries to be a focused, minimal Ghost theme for documentation, knowledge bases and support sites—and to a point, it succeeds.
+Tiny Support aims to be a focused, minimal Ghost theme for documentation, knowledge bases and support sites – and we think it succeed.
 The layout is clean, the docs structure is sensible, and the price is attractive.
+This is complimented by solid accessibility and performance results.
+It doesn’t have any stand out features compared to other documentation themes, so you should compare a few.

 Sponsored/Advertisement